RafalKornel/pictionar/README.md

 # pictionar
-Simple web app, which allow you to store words for popular charades game.
+Simple web app, which allow you to store words for popular pictionary game.

 # TODO